Channeling the potential of integrin regulators

 Integrins are cell surface receptor peptides attached to cell membranes with a structural role (cell adhesion) and functional role (cell signaling).
-They are also involved in regulating cellular response, including inflammation, angiogenesis, vascular permeability, and apoptosis.
+They are involved in mitochondrial dysfunction and in regulating cellular response, including inflammation, angiogenesis, vascular permeability, and apoptosis.

 As seen in multiple systemic disorders, these cell-signaling receptors have long been recognized as facilitators of oxidative stress.
 Oxidative stress initiates a number of detrimental downstream effects including vascular endothelial growth factor (VEGF)-mediated vascular leakage and angiogenesis, inflammation, and neurodegeneration.